nicholaswmin/automap/.github/benchmark/lib/dyno/README.md

       //   `performance.timerify`
       //
       // Available measures:
-      // - 'task', time duration of a cycle/task
+      // - 'task', time duration of a cycle
       //
       // Custom measurements can be recorded
       // in `task.js` using the following